rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 `static` variables are similar to constants: their names are also in `SCREAMING_SNAKE_CASE` by convention, and we *must* annotate the variable's type, which is `&'static str` in this case.
 Only references with the `'static` lifetime may be stored in a static variable.
+Because of this, the Rust compiler can figure out the lifetime by itself and we don't need to annotate it explicitly.
 Accessing immutable static variables is safe.
 Values in a static variable have a fixed address in memory, and using the value will always access the same data.
 Constants, on the other hand, are allowed to duplicate their data whenever they are used.

 Another way in which static variables are different from constants is that static variables can be mutable.
 Both accessing and modifying mutable static